c2y5/Code.line/README.md

 * Create new code snippets with a title and code content.
 * Automatically detect syntax language based on file extension in the title (e.g. `.py`, `.js`, `.html`).
-* View saved snippets with syntax highlighting using Highlight.js dark theme.
+* View saved snippets with syntax highlighting using monaco editor
 * Unique snippet URLs generated securely with random IDs.
 * Minimal dependencies and easy to run locally.
 * Password protected